Richard Guy Wilson

-Richard Guy Wilson (born 1940) is a noted architectural historian and Commonwealth Professor in Architectural History at the University of Virginia.
+Richard Guy Wilson (born 1940) is an American architectural historian and Commonwealth Professor in Architectural History at the University of Virginia.

 Wilson was born and raised in Los Angeles (residing in a house designed by Rudolph Schindler).
 He received his B.A. at the University of Colorado in 1963, and his M.A. and Ph.D. at the University of Michigan in 1968 and 1972 respectively.
 Wilson taught at Michigan and Iowa State University before moving to the University of Virginia in 1976.
 He received the outstanding professor award at Virginia in 2001.

 He has directed the Victorian Society's Nineteenth Century Summer School since 1979; it has been located in Boston, Philadelphia and currently Newport, RI.

 Wilson's research and writing has focused on American architecture from the 18th to the 20th centuries.
 He has authored, co-authored or edited over a dozen books.
 He has served as an advisor and commentator for a number of television programs on PBS, C-SPAN, History Channel and A&E; he frequently appeared on the A&E program America's Castles.